 What are common symptoms of mesothelioma?

-Common symptoms of mesothelioma include a cough, shortness of breath, and pain in the affected area (chest, abdominal cavity, heart, or testicles).
+Common symptoms of mesothelioma include coughing, shortness of breath, and pain in the affected area (abdominal cavity, chest, heart, or testicles).
 Unfortunately, the early symptoms of mesothelioma may be mistaken for non-cancerous diseases like the flu.

 Is mesothelioma always fatal?

 Sadly, many people pass away from mesothelioma.
-However, some mesothelioma patients have been able to live for years or even decades after a diagnosis.
+However, some mesothelioma patients have lived for years or even decades after a diagnosis.

-An early diagnosis and aggressive treatments can go a long way in helping you live longer, which is why it's important to connect with top mesothelioma specialists as soon as possible.
+An early diagnosis and aggressive treatments can go a long way in helping patients live longer, which is why it is critical to connect with top mesothelioma specialists as soon as possible.

 Can mesothelioma be cured?

 There is currently no cure for mesothelioma.
-That said, treatments can help patients live for very long spans of time.
+However, treatments can help patients live for extended periods of time.

-Some patients can even enter remission thanks to these treatments.
-Patients won’t suffer from symptoms if their cancer is in remission and the tumors won’t spread.
+Some patients can even enter remission because of these treatments.
+Patients will not suffer from symptoms if their cancer is in remission and the tumors do not spread.

-Doctors are currently looking for a cure for mesothelioma and new ways to help patients live longer through clinical trials.
+Doctors are currently seeking a cure for mesothelioma and new ways to help patients live longer through clinical trials.

-The average life expectancy for someone with mesothelioma is 12-21 months.
-However, some may live longer or shorter than this.
+The average life expectancy for patients with mesothelioma is 12-21 months.
+However, some may live longer than this timeframe.

-Factors that affect life expectancy include the type of mesothelioma you were diagnosed with, when you were diagnosed, and what treatments you receive.
+Factors that affect life expectancy include the type of mesothelioma you were diagnosed with, when you were diagnosed, and what treatments you have received.

-Some mesothelioma patients have lived for 15 years or more after their diagnosis thanks to early and aggressive treatment.
+Some mesothelioma patients have lived for 15 years or more after their diagnosis because of early and aggressive treatments.